w3c/wai-about-wai/_about/update.md

 * **Natural Language Interface Accessibility User Requirements ("NAUR")** is a Working Draft.
 A natural language interface is a user interface in which the user and the system communicate via a natural (human) language.
 The user provides input as sentences via speech or other input, and the system generates responses as sentences delivered by speech, text, or another modality.
 [About  NAUR](https://www.w3.org/blog/2021/10/natural-language-interface-accessibility-user-requirements-call-for-review/), [NAUR Draft](https://www.w3.org/TR/naur)  _[APA WG, Research TF]_

-* **XR Accessibility User Requirements (XAUR)** is a Working Draft.
-XAUR describes the needs of people with disabilities in virtual or immersive environments (XR).
-It includes requirements for XR to be accessible.
-XAUR is for designers and developers who are involved in creating XR experiences.
-[XAUR Draft](https://www.w3.org/TR/xaur/) _[APA WG, Research TF]_

-* **Synchronization Accessibility User Requirements (SAUR)** is a Working Draft.
-Synchronization of multimedia content, especially audio and video, is essential for accessible web-based communication and cooperation.
-To be understandable, media needs to be synchronized to very specific limits.
-[SAUR Draft](https://www.w3.org/TR/saur/) _[APA WG, Research TF]_

 * **How People with Disabilities Use the Web** helps you understand user needs broadly.
 We're updating this resource and creating new videos to go along with it.
 Previous version: [[How People with Disabilities Use the Web]](/people-use-web/) _[EOWG]_

 ### Teaching Accessibility

 **Curricula on Web Accessibility** is a framework to build your own courses.
 It currently includes modules for foundations for everyone, for developers, and for designers.
-We're currently working on modules for content authors. [[Existing Curricula]](/curricula/), [Content Authors rough draft outline](https://content-author-modules--wai-curricula.netlify.app/curricula/content-author-modules/) _[EOWG]_
+We're currently working on modules for content authors.
+[Existing Curricula](/curricula/), [Content Authors in-progress draft](https://wai-curricula.netlify.app/curricula/content-author-modules/) _[EOWG]_

 ### Testing Accessibility